-While luxury watches come with five-to-six-figure price tags, extra digits do not necessarily equate to extra style points.
-A budget of sub-$150 won't mean you have to compromise on a fashion-forward time teller, but rather the intricacies of its movements and the (most likely) Swiss craft that gives the big names their steep values.
+While luxury watches can come with five-to-six-figure price tags, (though you can cop a very nice second-hand luxury watch for less) extra digits do not necessarily equate to extra style points.
+A budget of sub-$200 won't mean you have to compromise on a fashion-forward time teller, but rather the intricacies of its movements and the (most likely) Swiss craft that gives the big names their steep values.

-Check out our full selection of budget-friendly watches below, and click through to shop.
+Check out our full selection of affordable watches below, and click through to shop.

 Nixon Time Teller Watch

 Nixon's chunky timepieces often steal the limelight, and it's usually what your mind jumps to when you hear the name Nixon.
 But the watchmaker has a whole host of light, unimposing timepieces with retro style credentials like the Time Teller Watch.
-This understated design features a brushed silver finish throughout.
+This understated design features a brushed gold finish with a contrasting green dial.